Velocidex/SQLiteHunter/README.md

    Looking at the prospective files found in stage 1 we need to classify each file to a specific type.
-Each artifact source targets a specific application and sqlite file.
-In order to identify the file the source runs the `SQLiteIdentifyQuery` on the sqlite file (as described below).
+Each artifact source targets a specific application and SQLite file.
+In order to identify the file the source runs the `SQLiteIdentifyQuery` on the SQLite file (as described below).

    In the common mode we can use the filename itself to quickly classify the file this is a shortcut to speed things up.
-If the files could have been renamed, you can specify `MatchFilename` to be false in which case only the SQLiteIdentifyQuery method will be used (this will be slower).
+If the files could have been renamed, you can specify `MatchFilename` to be false in which case only the `SQLiteIdentifyQuery` method will be used (this will be slower).

 3. Once a file is identified as belonging to a particular application,